oxidecomputer/omicron/README.md

 ## TODO

-- Lots of clean up from all the recent changes for error handling and the test suite.
 - Consider implementing something similar to Actix's magic for extracting query parameters and JSON bodies as arguments to handler functions.
 Straw man:
   - Define a Handler type similar to Actix's Factory/Handler trait/struct.